gleesse/JobsParser/README.md

 General todo
 - [x] Mechanizm to stop consuming for 3 hours when received 429 Too Many Requests
 - [ ] Add browser reuse instead of re-creation for each link
+- [x] Adding an exit command. error/success
+- [ ] bool isAplied, shouldApply, appliedAt for the offer - maybe distinct table for logging tries?
 - [x] Add error logging to file
-- [ ] FieldForm configuration - add optional flag
-- [ ] bool isAplied, shouldApply for the offer
 - [x] Replace wait idle with load/domload
 - [x] Remove the default task.delays
 - [x] Make checking the existence of an item with locator.count to avoid automatic wait and minimum timeout
-- [ ] Adding an exit command. error/success

 Add support for
 - [ ] https://theprotocol.it/